savina-chan/rate-my-class/README.md

 ## Research Topics

-* (6 points) React
+* (6 points) React with Vite
   * Description: React is a popular JavaScript library for building user interfaces, particularly single-page applications.
 It enables developers to create reusable UI components, which manage their own state and can be composed to build complex interfaces.
+Vite, a modern build tool and development server, provides a fast alternative to traditional setups.
+It’s particularly beneficial for React applications because of its efficient hot module replacement (HMR) and optimized builds.
-  * Why Use It: React's component-based architecture simplifies the process of developing and maintaining large applications by breaking the UI into smaller, manageable parts.
-Additionally, React’s virtual DOM enhances performance by updating only the necessary parts of the UI, making the application more responsive.
+  * Why Use It: Vite significantly improves development speed due to its faster HMR, which provides almost instant feedback during development.
+It also offers a lightweight setup, making it easier to maintain and reducing startup times.
+Paired with React’s component-based structure, Vite enhances productivity and performance in complex UI development.
-  * Modules / Libraries: To implement React, I'll be using `create-react-app` to set up the development environment and streamline configuration.
-Additionally, I may explore `react-router` for client-side routing and `react-redux` if state management across components becomes necessary.
+  * Modules / Libraries: This project will be initialized with `npm create vite@latest` for a fast and simplified setup.
+It'll also incorporate `react-router-dom` for managing client-side routing and navigation, allowing dynamic and structured URL paths across the application, and `axios` for handling backend communication.
+This stack supports the rapid development and management of user-driven interfaces and data interactions.
 * (2 points) Tailwind CSS
   * Description: Tailwind CSS is a utility-first CSS framework designed to speed up styling by providing predefined utility classes that developers can apply directly to HTML elements.
 Rather than writing custom CSS rules, developers use classes like `bg-blue-500` or `text-center` to apply styles instantly.
   * Why Use It: Tailwind CSS offers flexibility and customization without the need to override styles, unlike traditional CSS frameworks.
 Its utility-first approach allows developers to rapidly build responsive, consistent UIs with less code and helps maintain design consistency throughout the application.